 Let’s see some simple examples of the $ symbol in excel formula.

-For an example look at the below data set.
+For example, look at the below data set.

 This time we got 0 as a result.
 Now press F2 on the cell to debug the formula.